 This shows that both a and c are unity while b has a value of $5.96046 \times 10^{-8}$ .
 Note that this value of b corresponds to $1 \times 2^{-24}$ .
-When b has this value, the exponents of a and b differ by more than 23 (a is $1 \times 2^0$ ).
+When b has this value, the exponents of a and b differ by more than 23 (a is $1 \times 2^{0}$ ).

 One more example serves to illustrate the less-than-obvious ways in which finite precision can corrupt a calculation.
 Assume the variable a is set equal to 2.
 Taking the square root of a and then squaring a should yield a result which is close to 2 (ideally it would be 2, but since $\sqrt{2}$ has an infinite number of digits, some accuracy will be lost).
 However, what happens if the square root is taken 23 times and then the number is squared 23 times?
-We would hope to get a result close to two, but that is not the case.
+The number of times to apply the square root and then square the value is fixed by the #define statement in line 6.
+We would hope to get a result close to two, and ideally exactly 2.0, but that is not the case.
 The program shown in Program 1.3 allows us to test this scenario.